chinmayanaik123/ONLINE-PROCTORING-USING-AI/README.md

 ## Lessons Learned

 This is my first project in the field of AI.
-Ireffered many  youtube videos and i tried some  codes of similar existing projects.
+I reffered many  youtube videos and i tried some  codes of similar existing projects.

 # Hi, I'm Chinmaya naik ! 👋